 The Apple Watch Series 6 is slicker, quicker and more functional than ever.
-This year’s model builds on the success of the Series 5 (which took the radical step of incorporating an always-on display) by including a more efficient S6 processor and adding Blood Oxygen monitoring.
+Released on September 2020, this model builds on the success of the Series 5 (which took the radical step of incorporating an always-on display) by including a more efficient S6 processor and adding Blood Oxygen monitoring.
 The Apple Watch Series 6 is also available in a range of new colours, including (Product) Red.

 Prices start at $399 / £379 for the 40mm aluminium Watch and $429 / £409 for the 44mm model.
 You can opt for Stainless Steel or Titanium cases, plus there are a range of strap options, topping out with the Hermès at $1,399 / 1,349.
 If you are on the lookout for a bargain, you can always check our Apple Watch deals page.